trywilco/AcademyStorefrontController/README.md

 ## Installation

 1. Install and activate the plugin through the Administration UI:
-   - Go to Settings > System > Plugins
+   - Go to Extensions > My extensions
-   - Find "AcademyStorefrontController" in the plugin list
+   - Find "Plugin with custom storefront controller" in the list
-   - Click "Install" and then "Activate"
+   - Click "Install"

 Alternatively, you can use the command line: